-Serving as the University’s official archival repository, the Central Archives appraises, collects, organises, describes, maintains and makes available historical documents and records of enduring value.
-Its collection mandate encompasses the institutional records, photographic and audio-visual material and three-dimensional objects of the University’s faculties, departments and central units, as well as those of its legal predecessors.
+Serving as the university’s official archival repository, the Central Archive appraises, collects, organises, describes, maintains and makes available historical documents and records of enduring value.
+Its collection encompasses institutional records, photographic and audio-visual material and three-dimensional objects of the University’s faculties, departments and central units, as well as those of its legal predecessors.

-The Archives also collects the personal papers of professors and other individuals connected to the University.
-Together, its holdings constitute the most significant resource on the history of the University.
+The Archive also collects personal documents of professors and other individuals connected to the university.
+Together its holdings constitute the most significant resource on the history of the University.

-The Central Archives also has a major role in the regulation and supervision of the University’s records management system, to ensure that the legal obligations surrounding records retention are followed, and that materials destined for long-term or permanent preservation make their way into the archives at the end of their life cycle.
+The Central Archive also has a major role in the regulation and supervision of the University’s records management system to ensure that the legal obligations surrounding records retention are followed and that materials destined for long-term or permanent preservation make their way into the archives at the end of their life cycle.

-Beyond the traditional archival tasks, it is the Central Archives’ goal to become a workshop for the writing of the University’s history.
-To this end, the Central Archives collaborates closely with other Hungarian university archives, conducts its own research projects and publishes relevant research results from external researchers.
+Beyond the traditional archival tasks, it is the Central Archive’s goal to become a workshop for recording the University’s history.
+To this end, the Central Archive collaborates closely with other Hungarian university archives, conducts its own research projects and publishes relevant research results from external researchers.

-The University’s Central Archives is a public institution; its holdings are accessible to the public.
+The University’s Central Archive is a public institution; its holdings are accessible to the public.

 The Student Centre (in Hungarian: Diákcentrum, DC), open 9-5 on weekdays, is located in the NET building (1098 Budapest, Nagyvárad tér 4.
 1st Floor).
 The Centre is equipped with 50 computers, which provide students with free access to the internet through the University’s internal network.
-A scanner is also available for use, free of charge.
-Students can keep their valuables safe using the lockers provided by the Students’ Union.
-These are located in the hallway right in front of the Student Centre, commonly referred to as Bridge (in Hungarian: Híd) .
+A scanner is also available for free.
+Students can keep their valuables safe in the lockers provided by the Students’ Union.
+These are located in the hallway right in front of the Student Centre, commonly referred to as the Bridge (in Hungarian: Híd).

-The Students’ Centre or, as it is better known, Aquarium (in Hungarian: Akvárium) is also located in the NET building.
+The Students’ Centre or as it is better known, Aquarium (in Hungarian: Akvárium) is also located in the NET building.
 Here, in addition to the offices of the Students’ Union and the Instructor Self-Active Group, a well-equipped social space has been created for students.
-The Aquarium is open to all students weekdays between 8 a.m. and 8 p.m.
+The Aquarium is open to all students between 8 a.m. and 8 p.m. on weekdays.